ctf2009/ci-cd-jenkins-k8s-openshift/kubernetes/README.md

 [13-example-config-maps](13-example-config-maps/) shows how to create Config Maps in a couple of different ways

 ### Example 14 - Using Config Maps
+[14-example-using-config-maps](14-example-using-config-maps/) shows how to create Config Maps in a couple of different ways

+### Example 15 - Secrets
+[15-secrets](15-secrets/) shows how to use secrets

 ### Some Commands
 kubectl describe pods